luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/03/05-synthmorphs.md

 ![Griefer](./PNG/griefer.png)

 Griefers are disposable morphs used by trolls, vandals, and terrorists to spread chaos, harass people, antagonize the authorities, and worse.
 Griefers have embedded sound and holographic display systems to make their presence known.
 They are often equipped with hacking tools and other subversive ware, from graffiti implements and mounted sprayers to nanoswarm hives or even explosives, according to their specific purpose.
 Most importantly, they are built without cortical stacks, so if they are destroyed, the ego cannot be interrogated through psychosurgery.
-Griefers are illegal in many habitats, especially in the Planetary Consortium, but DRM-free blueprints are easy to find in many darknets, thus making them a persistent annoyance across the Solar System. in some systems.
+Griefers are illegal in many habitats, especially in the Planetary Consortium, but DRM-free blueprints are easy to find in many darknets, thus making them a persistent annoyance across the Solar System.
 A few habitats have passed laws mandating that destroying a griefer is not considered murder, assault, or even destruction of property.

 <blockquote class="indent stat-list">